thynguyenxo/frontend-portfolio/README.md

-# Hello there!
+# Introduction
-I use this repository to store my solutions to all frontend challenges that I have worked on.
-This repo is a work in progress as I'm working through different frontend projects.
+This repository contains mostly static webpages that I built without or with minimal JavaScript.
+My main focus here is to improve my HTML and CSS skills through the projects I've completed here.
+This repository is a work in progress as I'm working through different front-end projects.